mehulagg/gitlab/doc/development/code_review.md

 The responsibility to find the best solution and implement it lies with the merge request author.

-Before assigning a merge request to a maintainer for approval and merge, they should be confident that:
+Before requesting a review from a maintainer for approval and merge, they should be confident that:

 - It actually solves the problem it was meant to solve.